Clan Farquharson: 18th century and Jacobite risings

 During the Jacobite rising of 1715 another John Farquharson of Invercauld was a colonel in the Chattan Confederation regiment which supported James Francis Edward Stuart.
 Farquharson was taken prisoner at the Battle of Preston (1715).
 He was held at Marshalsea Prison and was condemned to be executed at the Tower of London, however he and two other highland officers were reprieved on the morning of execution.
 He was paroled and not allowed to return to Scotland for over twenty years.
 General Wade's report on the Highlands in 1724, estimated the combined clan strength of the Farquharsons and Mackintoshes at 800 men.

 In 1745 the strength of the Clan was estimated as 500 by Duncan Forbes, Lord Culloden.
 On 23 December 1745, 300 men of the Clan Farquharson had fought as Jacobites in their victory at the Battle of Inverurie (1745).
 During the Jacobite rising of 1745, the cousin of John Farquharson was Lady Anne Farquharson-MacKintosh who was wife of Angus Mackintosh, chief of Clan Mackintosh.
 Angus Mackintosh was in fact a serving officer in the Black Watch regiment of the British Army and he was captured at the Battle of Prestonpans by Jacobite forces.
 Mackintosh was sent home to Moy having been given parole not to take arms against the Jacobites and when he arrived he was greeted by his wife, Anne Farquharson, who said "Your servant, captain" to which he replied "Your servant, colonel".
 She was ever after known as Colonel Anne.
 Anne later saved Charles Edward Stuart from capture in what is known as the Rout of Moy.
 Anne was imprisoned for six weeks after the Battle of Culloden.
 Francis Farquharson of Monaltrie led the Farquharsons at the Battle of Culloden and although he survived he was imprisoned and was condemned to death, but was lucky enough to have his execution reduced to exile.

 The McFarquhars of Redcastle on the Black Isle were Jacobites.

 Modern clan

-Alwyne Arthur Compton Farquharson, Chief of the Name and Arms of Farquharson, 16th Baron of Invercauld and Omnalprie, MC, JP; as recognised by Lord Lyon King of Arms died on 6 October 2021.
+Alwyne Arthur Compton Farquharson, Chief of the Name and Arms of Farquharson, 16th Baron of Invercauld and Monaltrie, MC, JP; as recognised by Lord Lyon King of Arms died on 6 October 2021.
 Born 1 May 1919 as Alwyne Arthur Compton, son of Major Edward Robert Francis Compton, of Newby Hall, Ripon, Yorkshire, and of Torloisk, Aros, Isle of Mull, Scotland (grandson of William Compton, 4th Marquess of Northampton) and Sylvia Farquharson of Invercauld, he was confirmed MacFionnlaidh by Lyon Court in 1949, having taken the name of Farquharson.
 He served with distinction as a captain in the Royal Scots Greys during World War Two.
 Captain Farquharson resided at Valley Farm, Norfolk with his second wife, Madame Patricia Farquharson.
-He is succeeded by his great-nephew Philip Farquharson of Invercauld, 17th Baron of Invercauld and Omnalprie, Chief of the Name and Arms of Farquharson.
+He is succeeded by his great-nephew Philip Farquharson of Invercauld, 17th Baron of Invercauld and Monaltrie, Chief of the Name and Arms of Farquharson.